huaweicloud/terraform-provider-huaweicloud/docs/resources/scm_certificate.md

 * `service` - (Required, String) Service to which the certificate is pushed.
 The options include `CDN`,`WAF` and `Enhance_ELB`.
-* `project` - (Optional, String) The project where the service you want to push a certificate to.
+* `project` - (Optional, List) The project where the service you want to push a certificate to.
 The same certificate can be pushed repeatedly to the same WAF or ELB service in the same `project`, but the CDN service can only be pushed once.